MariaRiosNavarro/nextui_tailwind_payload_app/README.md

   },
   // I add it the Editor
   editor: slateEditor({}),
-  // I add it the New Collection
+  // I add it the New Collection Cards
   collections: [Users, Cards],
   typescript: {
     outputFile: path.resolve(__dirname, "payload-types.ts"),